dherault/serverless-offline/README.md

 ### Additional Options
 There are 2 additional options available for Docker and Layer usage.
+* layersDir
 * dockerReadOnly

-* dockerLayersDir
+#### layersDir
+By default layers are downloaded on a per-project basis, however, if you want to share them across projects, you can download them to a common place.
+For example, `layersDir: /tmp/layers` would allow them to be shared across projects.
+Make sure when using this setting that the directory you are writing layers to can be shared by docker.

 #### dockerReadOnly
 For certain programming languages and frameworks, it's desirable to be able to write to the filesystem for things like testing with local SQLite databases, or other testing-only modifications.
 For this, you can set `dockerReadOnly: false`, and this will allow local filesystem modifications.
 This does not strictly mimic AWS Lambda, as Lambda has a Read-Only filesystem, so this should be used as a last resort.

-#### dockerLayersDir
-By default layers are downloaded on a per-project basis, however, if you want to share them across projects, you can download them to a common place.
-For example, `dockerLayersDir: /tmp/layers` would allow them to be shared across projects.
-Make sure when using this setting that the directory you are writing layers to can be shared by docker.

 ## Token authorizers